milliondejene/milliondejene/README.md

 About Me
 🎓 Education:

-Bachelor’s Degree in Software Engineering from [Your University Name].
+Bachelor’s Degree in Software Engineering

 💻 Experience: